Vikas8773/prototype_1_SIH2024/README.md

   - **Blue** for good apples
   - **Yellow** for bad apples

-## Usage
-1. Place your images of apples in the `images/` directory.
-2. Run the detection script:
-    ```bash
-    python detect_apples.py
-    ```
-3. The output will display the images with bounding boxes around the detected apples.

 ## Results
 - The model achieves high accuracy in detecting and categorizing apples.